Hyp5r/ProctorScript/README.md

 Credits
 -------
 QRes was created by Anders Kjersem and is Copyright © 2003 Anders Kjersem.
+The ProctorScript icon was created by Vecteezy (https://www.iconfinder.com/icons/532707/api_coding_developer_development_man_programming_screen_icon#size=128) and is under the Creative Commons (Attribution-Share Alike 3.0 Unported) license, located at http://creativecommons.org/licenses/by/3.0/.

 Changelog
 ---------
 ```
+1.0.0
+  !
+More code cleanup.
+  !
+All third-party references removed.
+  !
+Official release!
+  + ADD: New icon for the EXE file.
+  * MODIFY: Resolution Change Launcher (reslauncher.ahk) was rewritten to execute quicker than before.
+  * MODIFY: Default setup.ini scrubbed of third-party references.
+  * MODIFY: ConsentBG is now killed when an option is submitted.

 0.9.0
   !
 Complete restructure of the script.
   !
 Plenty of code cleanup.